DIGITAL & PRINT

 THIS IS THURSDAY

-SOFIE THE WARRIOR QUEEN
+SOFIE WARRIOR QUEEN DAVID MEDINA.

 The first Paradise Inn we tried was one-storey and painted the putty color of raw white fish.
 It had a shredded yellow flag with a bright pink sun in the middle that hung from a pole out front.
 I told the rickshaw driver I’d be right back with a cart for my luggage and went to check in.